azadbolour/boardgame/BACKLOG.md

 ### Prepare Release

-- Test with in-memory sqlite.
-Will need to do migration in main.
-  In-memory sqlite does not yet work.
-Since stored data is not currently being used afte a game has ended, for simplicity of initial release administration, we'll just use in-memory sqlite, finessing the need to administer a postgres server.

 - Convert to gradle. util and benchmark converted. java-client, and boardgame-benchmark should be easy: gradle init.

-- Already added warnings from maven for boardgame/benchmark build.
-  Unsure whether this is an issue.
-Will go away once converted to gradle.

-- Prepare project web site.

 - Refer to API documentation from the index.html of the project site.